COSC3020/pancake-sort-JacobMorgan3/README.md

 number of comparisons?
 What is it in terms of the number of flips?
 Add your answer to this markdown file.

+### Analysis

+My flip() function has one for loop in it that loops over every element in the array, so run time of n.
+My pancake sort funtion has a while loop that loops until we have sorted every element in the array, in each loop of the while we will sort one element so the while loop has a complexity of n.
+In the while loop I have a for loop that loops to find the max element we havn't sorted, so at it's sorst it will loop over the whole array, n.
+After the for loop I call flip() twice, once to get the max to the front of the array and then a second to get it into the correct place.
+Each of the flip()'s has a complexity of n.
+Over all the $\Theta(n^2)$